 Our training sessions have been attended by dozens of people with or without previous knowledge in video and cinema, who have developed different sorts of films (documentaries of a social nature, biographical or scientific documentaries, docufictions, etc.), some of them with screenings in prestigious festivals such as Visions du Réel, MoMA/Doc Fortnight or Doclisboa.

-KINO-DOC has a partnership with OPTEC, a film company (that produces the films directed by Pedro Costa) which has a video equipment store where kino-dockers can find huge discounts, among other benefits.
-KINO-DOC also collaborates with diverse entities, such as the University of Lisbon, Casa da Imprensa (the Portuguese House of Press) and many film festivals, such as Doclisboa, one of the most important documentary film festivals in the world.
+We have a partnership with OPTEC, a film company (that produces the films directed by Pedro Costa) which has a video equipment store where kino-dockers can find huge discounts, among other benefits.
+KINO-DOC also collaborates with diverse entities, such as the University of Lisbon, the University of Porto, Casa da Imprensa (the Portuguese House of Press) and the film festivals Doclisboa and Olhares do Mediterrâneo.